 The biological hypothesis behind this work was that probiotics might have an effect on the inflammatory cascade following a possible infection, leading to preterm delivery.
 Therefore, we would have expected to find a stronger association with early preterm delivery since infection is thought to be the major cause in early preterm delivery.
 The none-significant finding could however be due to lack of power since there were only 498 cases of early preterm delivery.
 Further, it must be recognised that the preterm parturition syndrome has different aetiologies and the potential role of probiotic bacteria in preventing preterm delivery could therefore not be expected to be the same for all cases.
-The inflammatory cases are supported to be the same for all cases.
+The inflammatory cascade in the probability of the probiotic bacteria in preventing preterm delivery could therefore not be expected to be the same for all cases.

 The two previous MoBa studies indicating a protective effect of probiotic milk on preeclampsia and spontaneous preterm delivery were based on the FFQ answered in mid pregnancy.
-34 35 As specific environmental factors such as infection (eg, congenital rubella syndrome after infection during the first trimester) or medication (eg, specific birth defects after thalidomid medication in certain pregnancy weeks) might influence pregnancy outcome during a certain time period, with no effect during other periods of pregnancy, it was pertinent to follow-up the results to investigate a potential importance of timing.
+34 35 As specific environmental factors such as infection (eg, congenital rubella syndrome after infection during the first trimester48) or medication (eg, specific birth defects after thalidomid medication in certain pregnancy weeks49) might influence pregnancy outcome during a certain time period, with no effect during other periods of pregnancy, it was pertinent to follow-up the results to investigate a potential importance of timing.
 Investigating whether probiotics have their effect already during placentation or later during pregnancy, for example after onset of preeclampsia symptoms, might also be a helpful guide when investigating the mechanisms behind these adverse outcomes.
 Previous publications in the MoBa cohort and other cohorts demonstrate that women tend to adopt a more health-conscious diet when they become pregnant, that is, reduced intake of coffee, alcohol and sweet beverages, and increased intake of fruit and vegetables.
 50-53 The same pattern was seen for probiotics consumption, which increased during early pregnancy but decreased slightly during late pregnancy, but still remained higher than before pregnancy.
 This additionally highlights the need to study consumption at different time-points.